-Asian shares fall on fears virus outbreaks are rebounding
+Global shares skid on fears virus outbreaks are rebounding

 Rising COVID-19 cases in Latin American and parts of Asia, re-emerging “second wave” risks in parts of the U.S., South Korea and China and so-called “cluster” cases in Japan were adding to worries, he said.

-The illness has continued to spread in countries that make up about 60% of the global GDP, noted Robert Carnell, regional head of research Asia-Pacific at ING.
+Rolling waves of outbreaks, if left unchecked, could result in more shutdowns to fight the pandemic, or at the very least will undermine consumer and business spending, hindering a global recovery.

-“If globally, we are still in wave 1, then it is possible that without a vaccine, the big-wave is still lying out there somewhere waiting to hit,” he said.
+“If globally, we are still in wave 1, then it is possible that without a vaccine, the big-wave is still lying out there somewhere waiting to hit,” said Robert Carnell, regional head of research Asia-Pacific at ING.

-Still, economists have noted signs that the global downturn brought on by the coronavirus pandemic might be bottoming out.
+Still, economists have noted promising signs that the global downturn brought on by the coronavirus pandemic might be bottoming out.

-China’s industrial production accelerated in May, suggesting the world’s second-largest economy is gradually recovering from its shutdowns to fight the coronavirus.
+China’s industrial production accelerated in May, suggesting the world’s second-largest economy is gradually recovering from earlier shutdowns to fight the coronavirus.

 Factory output rose 4.4% over a year earlier, up 0.5 percentage points from April’s rate, the National Bureau of Statistics reported Monday.

-Despite the uncertainty, stocks have mounted a historic comeback in the past couple of months, with the S&P 500 rallying 44.5% between late March and Monday, erasing most of its losses tied to the pandemic.
+But RaboResearch said in a commentary the latest China data had “mostly disappointed.”

+“In short, even with a ‘build it and they will come’ attitude, and even with the virus ‘having been beaten,’ it still looks like China’s Q2 GDP will be negative,” it said.

-Benchmark U.S. crude oil lost $1.72 to $34.54 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil lost $1.35 to $34.91 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 8 cents to settle at $36.26 a barrel Friday.
-Brent crude oil, the international standard, fell $1.29 to $37.44 a barrel.
+Brent crude oil, the international standard, fell 96 cents to $37.78 a barrel.

 AP Business Writer Joe McDonald in Beijing contributed.